Ellie Brazil: Tottenham Hotspur

 On 6 July 2022 it was announced that Brazil had signed a two-year deal to sign for Tottenham Hotspur.
 She made her competitive debut for the side as a 16th minute substitute during a 2–1 win against Leicester City on 18 September 2022.
 She made her first start on 22 October against Manchester City but picked up a second ACL injury that ruled her out for the rest of the season.

 Charlton Athletic

 On 29 July 2024, Brazil was announced at Charlton Athletic on a one year contract.
 During her time at Charlton Brazil won both the club's Player of the Year and Players' Player of the year awards.
 On 2 July 2025, it was announced that Brazil had left the club upon the expiry of her contract.

 Southampton FC

 On 4 July 2025, it was announced that Brazil had signed with Women's Super League 2 side Southampton.

 International career

 On 8 January 2019 Brazil was called up to Mo Marley's Under 21 national team training camp.
 She made her debut for the side on 5 April 2019 during a 1–1 draw with France.

 Personal life

-Brazil is dating fellow women's footballer and former England youth teammate Emma Harries.
+On 14 June 2025, Brazil engaged to fellow women's footballer and former England youth teammate Emma Harries.

 Her father is former league footballer and manager Gary Brazil.